Bill to promote Gandhi, Martin Luther King Jr's legacies introduced in US House

 Fifty years after King’s visit, All India Radio discovered a taped message by him that emphasised the intellectual harmony between messages of King and Gandhi on non-violent social action.

 “Mohandas Gandhi, who employed the principle of satyagraha or fighting with peace, has come to represent the moral force inspiring many civil and social rights movement around the world,” the bill notes.
-(AGENCIES)
+(PTI)

 Bill to promote Gandhi, Martin Luther King Jr’s legacies introduced in US House